wix-incubator/wix-rest-docs/wix-bookings/guides/About Wix Bookings.md

 By default, Wix Bookings handles the entire checkout and order creation process automatically.
 To customize the checkout process, you can choose between 2 approaches:

-- Wix eCommerce checkout: Use the Wix eCommerce [Checkout APIs](https://dev.wix.com/docs/api-reference/business-solutions/e-commerce/purchase-flow/checkout/introduction).
-Wix Bookings automatically processes payments, creates eCommerce orders, and updates booking statuses.
+- __Wix eCommerce checkout__: Use the Wix eCommerce [Checkout APIs](https://dev.wix.com/docs/api-reference/business-solutions/e-commerce/purchase-flow/checkout/introduction).
+Wix Bookings automatically processes payments, creates eCommerce carts, checkouts, and orders, and updates booking statuses.
-- Custom checkout: Build your own payment interface and process payments with external providers.
+- __Custom checkout__: Build your own payment interface and process payments with external providers.
-  You must still manually create an eCommerce order and update the booking status to complete the booking flow.
+  You must still manually create an order in the Wix eCommerce platform and update the booking status to complete the booking flow.

-For step-by-step implementation examples, see [End-to-End Booking Flows](https://dev.wix.com/docs/api-reference/business-solutions/bookings/end-to-end-booking-flows).
+For step-by-step implementation examples, see our [end-to-end booking flows](https://dev.wix.com/docs/api-reference/business-solutions/bookings/end-to-end-booking-flows).

 ## See also